 Using the Revaulter CLI

 The Revaulter CLI (revaulter-cli) is the primary way to submit encrypt, decrypt, and sign requests.
+It ensures requests are End-to-End Encrypted as they are sent to the server.

 Installing the CLI#